cryptobeat/Strategies/script-getting-started.md

-# Script Development Getting stated
+# Script Development Getting Stated

 ## Minimalistic Script
 Every script has to have a meta information which contains of the following: